shorttompkins/PhotoFlipper/readme.md

 A generic javascript function that will create a randomly timed image "flipper".
 The image container will flip in 3D and be replaced with a new random image from a sprite.
 CSS Transitions and Transforms are used when supported with a graceful fallback to regular jQuery fades if not.

-Images must be stored in a horizontal sprite, with each image the exact same dimentions.
+Images must be stored in a horizontal sprite, with each image the exact same dimensions.
 So, for example, a sprite containing 10 images that are 100x100 will be 100 pixels tall by 1000 pixels wide with the 10 images alinged horizontally (no space between images).

 <b>Usage:</b>